MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/move-or-migrate-mailboxes/cannot-migrate-to-exchange-2010.md

 - MSfC O365-Exchange Online
 ---

-# Version is not supported when migrating mailbox from Exchange Online to Exchange Server 2010
+# Moving mailboxes from Exchange Online to Exchange Server 2010 isn't supported

 ## Symptoms

-You have a hybrid deployment of Exchange Online and on-premises Exchange Server 2010 environment.
-When you try to migrate an Exchange Online mailbox to the on-premises Exchange Server 2010 organization, you receive an error message that resembles the following:
+In an Exchange hybrid deployment, you try to move Exchange Online mailboxes to on-premises Exchange Server 2010.
+In this scenario, you receive the following error message:

-> MigrationPermanentException: **Moving mailbox to Exchange version '\<Version number\> (\<Build number\>)' is not supported**.
-Mailboxes can be moved to Exchange Server 2013 and later versions only. --> Moving mailbox to Exchange version '\<Version number\> (\<Build number\>)' is not supported.
+> MigrationPermanentException: **Moving mailbox to Exchange version 'Version 14.x (Build \<build number>\)' is not supported**.
+Mailboxes can be moved to Exchange Server 2013 and later versions only. --> Moving mailbox to Exchange version 'Version 14.x (Build \<build number>\)' is not supported.
 Mailboxes can be moved to Exchange Server 2013 and later versions only.

 ## Cause

-This issue occurs because [Exchange Server 2010 reached end of support on October 13, 2020](/microsoft-365/enterprise/exchange-2010-end-of-support), and it doesn't support to migrate an Exchange Online mailbox to an Exchange Server 2010 organization.
+[Exchange Server 2010 has reached end of support](/microsoft-365/enterprise/exchange-2010-end-of-support).
+Microsoft no longer supports moving mailboxes from Exchange Online to Exchange Server 2010.

 ## Resolution

-You can migrate the Exchange Online mailbox to an organization of on-premises Exchange Server 2013 or a later version.
-For more information, see the following articles:
+You can move Exchange Online mailboxes to Exchange Server 2013 and later versions.
+To upgrade from Exchange Server 2010, see the following articles:

 - [Upgrade from Exchange 2010 to Exchange 2013](/exchange/upgrade-from-exchange-2010-to-exchange-2013-exchange-2013-help)
 - [Upgrade to a newer version of Exchange Server on-premises](/microsoft-365/enterprise/exchange-2010-end-of-support#upgrade-to-a-newer-version-of-exchange-server-on-premises)